EZO Logo

 hardware asset management

 IT managers relying on inaccurate inventory data lack crucial information on which hardware assets are present in the organization, who owns these assets, and how these assets are maintained.
-They are likely to make wrong decisions based on incorrect information that can lead to inefficient asset management.

 All hardware assets follow a lifecycle that ends when it expires, either the asset can go kaput due to usage over time, or there’s an upgraded version that must replace the incumbent one.
 When there’s a lack of visibility and it is difficult to keep track of changes in assets, their timely maintenance and replacement almost become impossible.